erbadaya/mils-eyetracking-2024/README.md

 2. Experimental scripts

-Part of this module's goal is to give you a hands-down training with eye-tracking experiments.
+Part of this module's goal is to give you a hands-on training with eye-tracking experiments.
 This also means building an experiment!
-In this folder, you can find the scripts we will walk you through in class, divided in VWP and reading.
+In this folder, you can find the scripts we will walk you through in class, divided into VWP and reading.
 These scripts are built in OpenSesame.
 Additionally, there is a detailed Walkthrough for each script (except for a more Python-esque code for the VWP).

 3. Resources